 The SDAB bylaw sets out the number of members on the board, typically 3 or 5.
 An odd number of members is preferred in order to avoid tie votes.
 A problem that is frequently encountered with an SDAB is failure to obtain a quorum for a hearing because one or more members are absent.
 Consideration should be given to appointing alternate members who may sit on the board in the event one or more regular members are unable to attend.

 Smaller municipalities sometimes have difficulties finding sufficient volunteers to sit on the SDAB.
 The MGA allows a municipality to establish by agreement with one or more other municipalities an intermunicipal development appeal board with representatives appointed from each of the participating municipalities.
-Limitations on membership are the same except with respect to council participation.
-Councillors may not form the majority of the SDAB from the municipality where the appeal is located.

 Making planning decisions